Gas Leaf Blower Ban in US States and Cities

 • Swampscott: Implements a summer ban on gas-powered leaf blowers to reduce noise pollution during peak seasons.

-• Waltham: Local ordinances regulate the use of gas-powered leaf blowers, particularly in residential areas, to address noise concerns.
+• Waltham: Local ordinances regulate using gas-powered leaf blowers, particularly in residential areas, to address noise concerns.

-• Winchester: Introduced restrictions on gas-powered leaf blowers to address community concerns about noise and air quality.
+• Winchester: Introduced restrictions on gas-powered leaf blowers to address community noise and air quality concerns.

 • Statewide Discussion: Massachusetts is seeing a rise in gas-powered leaf blower bans across various cities, reflecting growing environmental awareness.